Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Alberta Wells Dataset

 The Alberta Energy Regulator (AER) oversees the energy industry in the province, ensuring companies adhere to regulations as they develop oil and gas resources.
-AER publishes AER ST37 \cite{aerST37}, a monthly list of all wells reported in Alberta, detailing their geographic location, mode of operation, license status, and type of product being extracted, among other attributes.
+AER publishes AER ST37 \citep{aerST37}, a monthly list of all wells reported in Alberta, detailing their geographic location, mode of operation, license status, and type of product being extracted, among other attributes.
 This data provides a metadata (.txt) file and a .shp shape file, where each entry represents a unique geo-location point per site but often contains duplicates.
 However, this data cannot be used directly because the license status or mode of operation does not always correlate with the actual status of the well and often contains duplicates.
-Therefore, we work with domain experts to perform quality control on the dataset as illustrated in Figure~\ref{fig:datacurationon1}.
+Therefore, we work with domain experts to perform quality control as illustrated in Figure~\ref{fig:datacurationon1} (Appendix).

 First, we remove duplicate entries from the well metadata, which often contain multiple instances of the same well identified by duplicate license numbers.
 We resolve these duplicates by retaining the most recent update.
 A similar approach is applied to the shapefile, where duplicates are resolved using the license date.
-Afterward, we merge both datasets and filter the data, categorizing the wells as active, abandoned, or suspended based on specific criteria developed in consultation with domain experts, as shown in Table \ref{tab:table2}.
+Afterward, we merge both datasets and filter the data, categorizing the wells as active, abandoned, or suspended based on criteria developed in consultation with domain experts, as shown in Table \ref{tab:table2}.
 We check for duplicate location coordinates in the dataset and resolve them by retaining the instance with the latest drill date.
-Finally, we ensure all the well instances in the dataset are indeed within the boundaries of Alberta.
+Finally, we ensure all the well instances in the dataset are within Alberta's boundaries.
 The raw metadata file has around 637,000 instances, while the surface hole geometry file has around 512,000 instances.
-After quality control and filtering, we have around 217,000 instances.
+After filtering and performing quality control on the datasets with domain experts, we have around 217,000 instances.
+We then calculate the geographical bounds covered by the well instances across the province and divide the region into non-overlapping square image patches, each covering an area of 1.1025 sq km (with sides of 1050m).
+These images include various numbers of individual wells (see Figure ~\ref{fig:figure1}), and we ensure that an approximately equal number of patches exist with and without wells.
+As a result of this process, some samples were excluded due to being located outside Alberta's geographical boundaries, leading to a final total of approximately 213,000 well instances in the dataset patches.